antononcube/Raku-WWW-OpenAI/README.md

 - Interestingly:
   - I did not get these messages while implementing the changes of ver<1.1> of this package
-  - I do not get these message when using Raku in a Markdown or Mathematica notebooks, [AA1], via the package ["Text::CodeProcessing"](https://raku.land/zef:antononcube/Text::CodeProcessing)
+  - I do not get these messages when using Raku in Markdown or Mathematica notebooks, [AA1], via the package ["Text::CodeProcessing"](https://raku.land/zef:antononcube/Text::CodeProcessing)

 - Because of those SSL problems I implemented the method option that takes the values 'cro' and 'curl'.